iambonface/javascript-calculator/README.md

 ## A freeCodeCamp Javascript Calculator App

-    This app displays user location and weather.
+    This is a standard calculator that displays results for various arithmetics.

 ## User Stories and Challenge Requirements
     User Story 1: I can add, subtract, multiply and divide two numbers.